mwansich/astro-blog/README.md

 ### BlogPost
 - part of the Astro tutorial; changed to another structure also including image etc.
 - takes variables url, title, date, image, alt, description and author via Astro.props and outputs a thumbnail for the respective post
+- used on the blog and archive page, individual tag pages and the homepage

 ### Footer
 Footer for the BaseLayout; part of the Astro tutorial.
 I added the Poststats component and the imprint.
 The script that uses the white or dark astro logo was generated by claude.ai.